oracle/oracle-database-operator/docs/sidb/README.md

         sgaTarget: <sga-target>
         pgaAggregateTarget: <pga-aggregate-target>

+- Updating the init-parameters like `sgaTarget` and `pgaAggregateTarget` requires restart of the database to apply the new values.
+This database restart is handled by the Operator automatically.

 ### Provision a pre-built database

 To provision a new pre-built database instance, use the sample **[config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml)** file.
 For example: